 The concomitant use of NSAIDs with oral anticoagulants increases the risk of bleeding and should be given with caution.
 Oral anticoagulants include warfarin/coumarin-type and novel oral anticoagulants (e.g., apixaban, dabigatran, and rivaroxaban).
-In patients on concurrent therapy with warfarin or similar agents, serious bleeding events, some of them fatal, have been reported.
-Because increases in prothrombin time (INR) have been reported, anticoagulation/INR should be monitored in patients taking a warfarin/coumarin-type anticoagulant after initiating treatment with celecoxib or changing the dose (see section 4.5).
+In patients on concurrent therapy with warfarin or similar agents, serious bleeding events, some of them fatal have been reported.
+Because increases in prothrombin time (INR) have been reported, anticoagulation/INR should be monitored in patients taking a warfarin/coumarin-type anticoagulant after initiating treatment with celecoxib or changing the dose (see Interaction with other medicinal products and other forms of interaction).